mongodb/docs/source/reference/server-status.rst

 .. status:: mem.mapped

-   The value of ``mem.mapped`` provides the amount of mapped memory.
+   The value of ``mem.mapped`` provides the amount of mapped memory by the database.
 Because MognoDB uses memory-mapped files, this value is likely to be to be roughly equivalent to the total size of your database or databases.

 connections